dabeaz/llvm-py/doc/functions.md

 References to intrinsic functions can be got via the static constructor `intrinsic`.
 This returns a `Function` object, calling which is equivalent to invoking the intrinsic.
-The `intrinsic` method has to be called with a module object, an instrinic ID (which is a numeric constant) and a list of the types of arguments (which LLVM uses to resolve overloaded intrinsic functions).
+The `intrinsic` method has to be called with a module object, an intrinsic ID (which is a numeric constant) and a list of the types of arguments (which LLVM uses to resolve overloaded intrinsic functions).